tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Graphic Output

-### Drawer

-Draws and updates the screen.

-### Fps Manager

-Limits the frame rate and calculates the current frame rate.

 ### Renderable

 This component describes with which sprite a entity is rendered.
 If a sprite has the multiple attribute it also defines the index of the specific sub sprite.